carpentries-incubator/machine-learning-responsible-python/_episodes/04-bias.md

 When the models are trained on biased data - which they inevitably are - the models become amplifiers of often harmful sterotypes.
 This issue, and a proposed approach to their mitigation, are discussed by Bolukbasi et al in [Man is to Computer Programmer as Woman is to Homemaker?
 Debiasing Word Embeddings](https://arxiv.org/pdf/1607.06520.pdf).

 > The blind application of machine learning runs the risk of amplifying biases present in data.
 Such a danger is facing us with word embedding, a popular framework to represent text data as vectors which has been used in many machine learning and natural language processing tasks.
 We show that even word embeddings trained on Google News articles exhibit female/male gender stereotypes to a disturbing extent.
+>

-...
+> ...
+>
 > given an analogy puzzle, “man is to king as woman is to x” (denoted as man:king :: woman:x), simple arithmetic of the embedding vectors finds that x=queen is the best answer because:
+>
+>

-$$
+> $$
-\overrightarrow{man} --- \overrightarrow{woman} \approx \overrightarrow{king} −-- \overrightarrow{queen}
+> \overrightarrow{man} - \overrightarrow{woman} \approx \overrightarrow{king} − \overrightarrow{queen}
-$$
+> $$
+>
+>

-...
+> ...
+>
 > ... the same system that solved the above reasonable analogies will offensively answer “man is to computer programmer as woman is to x” with x=homemaker.
 Similarly, it outputs that a father is to a doctor as a mother is to a nurse.

+## Stochastic parrots 🦜

 On a surface level modern language models can give the appearance of possessing human-like intelligence, for example, by holding conversations or by creating poems.
-In reality, they are doing nothing more than parroting the language structures they have been trained upon.

 In their paper [On the Dangers of Stochastic Parrots: Can Language Models Be Too Big? 🦜](https://dl.acm.org/doi/pdf/10.1145/3442188.3445922), Bender et al ask: "What are the possible risks associated with this technology and what paths are available for mitigating those risks?".

+The abstract is copied below:

+> The past 3 years of work in NLP have been characterized by the development and deployment of ever larger language models, especially for English.
+BERT, its variants, GPT-2/3, and others, most recently Switch-C, have pushed the boundaries of the possible both through architectural innovations and through sheer size.
+Using these pretrained models and the methodology of fine-tuning them for specific tasks, researchers have extended the state of the art on a wide array of tasks as measured by leaderboards on specific benchmarks for English.
+In this paper, we take a step back and ask: How big is too big?
+What are the possible risks associated with this technology and what paths are available for mitigating those risks?
+We provide recommendations including weighing the environmental and financial costs first, investing resources into curating and carefully documenting datasets rather than ingesting everything on the web, carrying out pre-development exercises evaluating how the planned approach fits into research and development goals and supports stakeholder values, and encouraging research directions beyond ever larger language models.

 In summarizing paths forward for research, they suggest:

 > In summary, we advocate for research that centers the people who stand to be adversely affected by the resulting technology, with a broad view on the possible ways that technology can affect people.
 This, in turn, means making time in the research process for considering environmental impacts, for doing careful data curation and documentation, for engaging with stakeholders early in the design process, for exploring multiple possible paths towards longterm goals, for keeping alert to dual-use scenarios, and finally for allocating research effort to harm mitigation in such cases.